daghf/libvmod-saintmode/README.rst

 DESCRIPTION
 ===========

-This VMOD provides saintmode functionality for Varnish master branch commit 418cea5 or later and the upcoming 4.1.0 release.
+This VMOD provides saintmode functionality for Varnish Cache 4.1.0 and newer.
 The code is in part based on Poul-Henning Kamp's saintmode implementation in Varnish 3.0.

 Saintmode lets you deal with a backend that is failing in random ways for specific requests.
 It maintains a blacklist per backend, marking